spatialos/UnrealGDK/SpatialGDK/Documentation/content/spatialos-concepts/concepts.md

 ## Snapshots

-A snapshot is a representation of the state of a SpatialOS world at a given point in time.
-It stores each persistent SpatialOS entity and the values of their [components](#components)' properties.
+A snapshot is a representation of a SpatialOS world at a given point in time.
+A snapshot stores each entity's component data.
+You start each deployment with a snapshot; if it's a re-deployment of an existing game, you can use the snapshot you originally started your deployment with, or use a snapshot that contains the exact state of a deployment before you stopped it

-You use a snapshot as the starting point (using an an “initial snapshot”) for your SpatialOS world when you deploy your game.
+To learn more about how to use snapshots in the GDK for Unreal, <GO HERE>

 ## Load balancing